saqibbedar/wad-lab-tasks/README.md

 ## License

-This repository is for educational purposes only and is part of the CS-234 WAD course.
+This repository is for educational purposes only and is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---